News

 The Cost of Recidivism: Victims, the Economy, and American Prisons

-In the criminal justice community we often hear about recidivism.
+In the criminal justice community, we often hear about recidivism.
 This is the relapse of former prisoners or probationers back into crime.
-The reason we focus so much on this topic is because it is a measure of our success.
-None of us teach prisoners or promote prison reform solely because we find it interesting: we do so because we aim to make a difference in our students and the world around us.
-And recidivism rates are our measuring stick.
-The lower the rate, the more successful we have been.
-The higher the rate, the more work there is that still needs to be done.
+The reason we focus so much on this topic is that it is a measure of our success.
+None of us teach prisoners or promote prison reform solely because we find it interesting:

 Read More »